-Three of the five shallow lagoons of Bundala Biosphere Reserve are surprisingly converted into commercial salt production.
-There is a road between the salt pans which is accessible to jeeps.
+Three of the five shallow lagoons of Bundala Biosphere Reserve are surprisingly converted for commercial salt production.
+Some sections of the road between the salt pans are accessible to jeeps.
 The salt pans attract thousands of migratory shore birds, including flamingos.

 Workers at the salt pan

 Getting off the safari jeep is not allowed within the park.
 However, there was a section of the national park along the coast where visitors can get down and admire the mighty Indian Ocean coast below from a rocky viewpoint.